-Hreflang Warning: Quick Guide to Mismatched Return Tags and Language Codes
+Hreflang Warning: Fix No Return Tags and Wrong Language Codes

 hreflang tells Google “this page has an equivalent version in another language/region — show that version to users searching in that language.”
-The rules are strict enough that hand-written hreflang is almost always broken: every locale must reference every other locale (return tags), language codes must be ISO 639-1, region codes must be ISO 3166-1, plus an x-default — and one missing or wrong entry invalidates the whole cluster.
+Per Google’s localized-versions docs, the rules are strict enough that hand-written hreflang is almost always broken: every locale must reference every other locale, including itself (return tags), language codes must be ISO 639-1, region codes ISO 3166-1 alpha-2, plus an x-default — and one missing or wrong entry invalidates the whole cluster.
+Google’s exact rule: “If two pages don’t both point to each other, the tags will be ignored.”

 Common causes